Confederación Nacional del Trabajo: The Second Republic

 In January 1933 a revolution was carried out by the CNT.
-The first acts of the insurrection took place in January 1st, with bombs exploding in La Fulguera, Asturias, and street riots in Seville, Lleida and Pedro Muñoz.
+The first acts of the insurrection took place on January 1, with bombs exploding in La Fulguera, Asturias, and street riots in Seville, Lleida and Pedro Muñoz.
 By 8 January the revolution had spread to most of Spain reaching its greatest resonance in Andalusia.
 The revolution was violently suppressed: in Bugarra, where the workers had proclaimed libertarian communism after an intense combat with the police, the Guardia Civil retook control of the town and killed 10 peasants while also detaining 250 more.
 The most well-known case of repression was the Casas Viejas incident which discredited the government partly leading to its electoral defeat in 1933 elections.
 During riots in Casas Viejas, where workers had proclaimed libertarian communism, two police officers were wounded, leading the government to send larger police forces to arrest rioters and stop the rebellion.
 Many peasants fled the town but a group of anarchists resisted arrest and were barricaded in the house of an anarchist, Francisco Cruz Gutiérrez.
 When the guards under the command of Captain Rojas arrived, they set the house on fire with the anarchists and their families still inside.
 Everyone inside the house was killed except for Maria Silva Cruz and a little boy.
 The police then gathered all villagers who owned a gun, marched them to the ashes of the burned house and shot them dead.

 The third insurrection carried out by the CNT during the Second Spanish Republic was in December 1933 after the 1933 elections.
 It had its epicenter in Zaragoza and more generally in Aragon and La Rioja and it extended to parts of Extremadura, Andalusia, Catalonia and the mining basin of León.
 It lasted about a week before being completely dominated by law enforcement and in some places by the intervention of the army.

 The two years governed by the coalition of the center to center-right Partido Republicano Radical and the right to far-right CEDA were marked by mostly clandestine CNT activity, in the face of severe government repression.
 During the socialist Revolution of October 1934 (at which point membership in the CNT reached 1.58 million) the CNT participated only from the background.
 However, the CNT's Regional Confederation of Labor of Asturias, León and Palencia actively participated in the revolution because of its loyalty to workers' alliances, this time formalized through the Uníos Hermanos Proletarios (UHP; Unite Brothers of the Proletariat) in the pact with the UGT and the Asturian Socialist Federation.
 Thus, in La Felguera and in El Llano district of Gijón there were short periods when anarchist communism was put into practice:

-It is believed that 30,000 people were imprisoned during this period.
-The successful transportation strike in Zaragoza, followed by a more-than-two-week general strike, was convoked in 1935 jointly with the UGT.
-However, this collaboration was not to be repeated in later actions.